error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 This finding transforms our interpretation of the entire validation:

-**Previous interpretation:** "SEG needs mathematical fixes for equilibrium points"
+**Previous interpretation:** "SSZ needs mathematical fixes for equilibrium points"
-**Actual reality:** "SEG achieves 97.9% with professional spectroscopy - catalog data limitations created artifacts"
+**Actual reality:** "SSZ achieves 97.9% with professional spectroscopy - catalog data limitations created artifacts"
-**Key insight:** Data quality, not mathematical implementation, determines validation outcomes - professional ESO spectroscopy validates SEG at world-class levels
+**Key insight:** Data quality, not mathematical implementation, determines validation outcomes - professional ESO spectroscopy validates SSZ at world-class levels

 The failure occurs at a specific, theoretically meaningful radius - likely related to φ-geometry - where proper mathematical treatment can resolve the issue.
 This is a solvable implementation problem, not an insurmountable physics barrier.